 - Stay hydrated and avoid habits that cause pressure in the head.
 Holding your breath and trying to push your breath out can cause a great deal of pressure to build up in your body, and especially your head.
 This maneuver sometimes helps when we are lifting something very heavy or when we are going to the bathroom, but it might cause headache pain to worsen.

 - Your doctor may prescribe certain medications that can help to ease headache symptoms or help prevent the onset of headaches.

-We can help you figure out what type of headache you are experiencing and what direction to take to improve your symptoms!
+If you’re suffering from headaches, book an appointment with us at PhysioVive in Barrhaven!
+We can help you figure out what type of headache you are experiencing and what direction to take to improve your symptoms.